TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-react.md

 # Conclusion

-We've covered a lot of ground but I have a good understanding of the different options now.
+We've covered a lot of ground but at least I have a good understanding of the different options now.
 The idea of a completion handler is a good thing to have in my back pocket.
-However, for my immediate problem I'm going to go with a simple optimistic update.
+However, for my immediate problem, I'm going to go with a simple optimistic update.
 It fits my use case nicely and should be simple to implement.

 We'll see how that works out next time.